chirsz-ever/wmlscriptc/README.md

 Compiler and disassembler for WMLScript.

 The code is taken from [the Kannel project](https://www.kannel.org) at SVN revision 5336.
-Files in `wmlscriptc` directory are unmodified.
+Files in `wmlscript` directory are unmodified.
 With some adaptation work and the meson scripts, it can be built easily.

 The building process is as follows: